kubernetes/enhancements/keps/sig-node/4800-cpumanager-split-uncorecache/README.md

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

-Rollout/rollback should not fail since the feature is hidden behind feature gates and will not be enabled by default.
+This feature is a best-effort alignment of CPUs to uncore caches that requires a kubelet restart that must not affect running workloads.
+No changes needed to cpu_manager_state file.
-Enabling the feature will require the Kubelet to restart, introducing potential for kubelet to fail to start or crash, which can affect existing workloads.
+A rollout may fail based upon existing workloads that create fragmented uncore caches on the node, potentially resulting in CPUset distribution across multiple caches based upon the CPU quantity requirements and the best-effort policy.
-In response, drain the node and restart the kubelet.
+Metrics below can help the user track alignment, but a rollback will not help because the feature is not a strict alignment to uncore caches, but a best-effort to reduce shared uncore caches.

 ###### What specific metrics should inform a rollback?

-`AlignedUncoreCache` metric can be tracked to measure if there are issues in the cpuset allocation that can determine if a rollback is necessary.
+`kubelet_container_aligned_compute_resources_count` and `container_aligned_compute_resources_failure_count` metric can be tracked to measure if there are issues in the cpuset allocation that can determine if a rollback is necessary.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?